 So, the truck tailgate actually keeps a pocket of air that does not mix with the passing air above.
 When the tailgate is down all the air moves through the bed like a crashing wave.
 It is inefficient and creates chaos.
 That means this turbulence creates more drag than with the tailgate up.
 More drag means more gas needed to move the car.

-Is It Better To Drive With Tailgate Up Or Down?
+Is It Better To Drive With The Tailgate Up Or Down?

-Tailgate up is better for saving money on gas, better vehicle control, and increased safety by possibly saving forgotten things stored in the pickup bed.
+Tailgate up is better for saving money on gas, you have better vehicle control, and increased safety by possibly saving forgotten things stored in the pickup bed.
+They could fly out and you could lose them or worse yet, you could cause damage to other vehicles on the road or cause an accident.
 Having a solid spray in bed liner would help from things sliding around in your bed.

 Driving at highway speeds with less than optimal weather conditions is unpredictable.
 Using extreme caution is recommended to maintain 100% control of the vehicle while in operation.